Gama Grass

 Grass family (Poaceae)

 Cultivation: The preference is full to partial sun, moist to mesic conditions, and a fertile loam or clay-loam to sustain its robust growth.
-This species of grass can become large, although it is not particularly aggressive.
-The seeds require moist stratification (exposure to moisture & cool temperatures) in order to germinate; it is easier to propagate new plants by dividing the clumps.
+This grass can become quite large, although it is not particularly aggressive.
+The seeds require moist stratification (exposure to moisture and cool temperatures) in order to germinate; their hard coats can delay germination.
+It is easier to propagate new plants by dividing the root mass of larger plants.
+In spite of its preference for moist conditions, Gama Grass is able to tolerate hot dry weather because of its C4 metabolism and deep root system.

-Range & Habitat: Gama Grass occurs occasionally in the southern half of Illinois; it is absent from northern Illinois (see Distribution Map).
-Illinois lies along the northern edge of the range for this species.
-Habitats include moist to mesic prairies, prairie swales, thickets, woodland borders, savannas, limestone glades, abandoned fields, and areas along railroads and roadsides.
-Sometimes this grass can be observed in drier areas that are rocky or gravelly.
-At one time, large colonies of Gama Grass occurred in the moist prairies of Illinois and many southern states, but it has since declined in abundance.
+Range & Habitat: The native Gama Grass occurs occasionally in the southern half of Illinois; it is absent from northern Illinois (see Distribution Map).
+Illinois lies along the northern range-limit of this species.
+Habitats include wet to mesic prairies, prairie swales, thickets, woodland borders, savannas, limestone glades, abandoned fields, low areas along railroads, and roadside ditches.
+While this grass normally occurs in moist open areas, sometimes it colonizes drier areas that are rocky or gravelly.
+At one time, large colonies of Gama Grass could be found in the moist prairies of Illinois and many southern states, but it has since declined in abundance as a result of habitat destruction.

 Photographic Location: A restored prairie at Meadowbrook Park in Urbana, Illinois.

-Comments: Gama Grass is an interesting plant with an unusual appearance that has some similarities to Zea mays (Cultivated Corn).
-While Gama Grass is a distant relative of Cultivated Corn, hybrids between these two species are unknown.
-Both of these species resemble each other as follows: 1) they are large-sized grasses, 2) their larger leaves have white midveins, 3) their sessile flowers occur in spikes, and 4) male and female flowers occur in separate locations (monoecious).
-However, the male and female flowers of Gama Grass occur in different locations of the same terminal spikes, while the male and female flowers of Cultivated Corn occur on separate spikes.
+Comments: Gama Grass is an interesting plant with an unusual appearance that shares some similarities to its distant relative, Zea mays (Cultivated Corn).
+Both of these species resemble each other as follows: 1) they are large-sized grasses, 2) their larger leaf blades have conspicuous white midveins, 3) their sessile spikelets occur in floral spikes, and 4) male and female florets occur in separate locations on the same plant (i.e., they are monoecious).
+However, the male and female florets of Gama Grass occur in different locations of the same terminal spikes, while the male and female florets of Cultivated Corn occur on separate spikes.
 While Cultivated Corn is a summer annual, Gama Grass is a perennial.
-They are both members of a tribe of Grasses that occurs mainly in subtropical or tropical America.
+They are both warm-season grasses with a C4 metabolism, and they are both members of the same tribe of grasses that occurs mainly in subtropical or tropical America.
+Another common name of Tripsacum dactyloides is Eastern Gama Grass.

 Return